On the minimum spin period of accreting pulsars: The equilibrium period of accreting pulsars

+Here $\xi\sim 1$ is a dimensionless number that parametrizes details of modelling the inner parts of the disc such as the width of the interaction zone of the stellar field, how the stellar field penetrates into the disc, and the generation of the toroidal field.
+The magnetic dipole moment of the star at the stellar surface is

-is the magnetic dipole moment of the star at the stellar surface where $B_{\rm d}$ is the value of the dipole field at the magnetic poles.
+where $B_{\rm d}$ is the value of the dipole field at the magnetic poles.
 A dimensionless rotation parameter, the fastness parameter \citep{els77}, is obtained by scaling the angular velocity of the star, $\Omega$, with the Keplerian angular velocity at the inner radius of the disc ($r_{\rm in}$)

 If the external torque on the neutron star results solely from the interaction of the magnetosphere of the neutron star with the accretion flow, we can write

 The torque acting on a neutron star can be written as